Nass Ranges

 The Nass Ranges are a mountain range north of the Skeena River, west of Hazelton, and northeast of Terrace, British Columbia, Canada.
-It is associated with the Hazelton Mountains, which in turn form part of the Interior Mountains.
+It is a subrange of the Hazelton Mountains, which in turn form part of the Interior Mountains.

 Volcanic eruption

 The Nass Ranges contain an active volcano called Tseax Cone; its volcanic gases caused the death of approximately 2,000 Nisga'a people during the 18th century.

-Mountains
+Landforms

-Mountains within the Nass Ranges include:
+Landforms within the Nass Ranges include: